w3c/i18n-drafts/articles/language-negotiation/language-negotiation.md

 ### What happens when the user logs in?

 When a user authenticates (logs in), the user's preferences need to be checked.
-If the user's profile contains a language preference different from the one currently negotiated with the user-agent, the stored preference may need to be updated or the user's preference changed:
+If the user's profile contains a locale preference different from the one currently negotiated with the user-agent, the stored preference may need to be updated or the user's preference changed:
-  - optionally query the user if they want to change their language (did the currently negotiated language meet their need?)
+  - optionally query the user if they want to change their locale (did the currently negotiated locale meet their need?)
   - update the session with the value in their profile (either the value currently negotiated or what they had previously)

-Updating the user's profile helps ensure, for example, that offline communications, such as push notifications, emails, or SMS messages, are in the user's preferred language)
+Updating the user's profile helps ensure, for example, that offline communications, such as push notifications, emails, or SMS messages, are in the user's preferred locale)

 ### Why provide locale overrides via the URL?

-There are a number of reasons why the URL might need to encode the language/locale to use.
+There are a number of reasons why the URL might need to encode the locale to use.

-One important use is to allow testing of the site in a given language.
+One important use is to allow testing of the site in a given locale.
 This is useful in reproducing issues that only appear in specific locales without having to change the customer support account's preference.
 It is also useful when the locale is not yet available to end users but it being prepared for production.

 Another is that URLs can be shared or used for marketing materials.
-By encoding the language into the URL, you can guarantee that the site shown is in the same language as (for example) a display ad or email being linked from.
+By encoding the locale into the URL, you can guarantee that the site shown is in the same language as some external resource.
+For example, if the user was brought to the site by clicking on a display ad in a specific language or clicked on a link in an email they received from the site.
-This can help users of non-default languages who are unrecognized users get the right experience.
+This can help users of a non-default locale who might also be unrecognized users to get the right experience.

 ### What's not included in the locale?